-Oddly enough, this plot line was revealed just as the Harvey Weinstein scandal was breaking, though stars are only speaking out about it just now—perhaps why a studio head minced no words in asking Page Six, "Where were these champions before [last] October?
+Oddly enough, this plot line was revealed just as the Harvey Weinstein scandal was breaking, though stars are only speaking out about it just now.
+One studio head minced no words in pointing out as much to Page Six: "Where were these champions before [last] October?
 It’s pathetic that it took the #MeToo movement for these actors to grow a pair of balls.
 It’s embarrassing that Allen’s been revered by Hollywood for years and constantly nominated for awards."

 At long last, though, Allen's heyday finally seems to be coming to an end.
-The film executive also told Page Six that Allen has been "having trouble casting his new film," and outside of Rainy Day, even more actors have also recently expressed regret about working with the director in the past, including Colin Firth, Ellen Page, David Krumholtz, Rachel Brosnahan, Chloë Sevigny, and Mira Sorvino, the latter of whom wrote an open letter apologizing to Farrow.
+The film executive also told Page Six that Allen has been "having trouble casting his new film."
+Outside of Rainy Day, even more actors have also recently expressed regret about working with the director in the past, including Colin Firth, Ellen Page, David Krumholtz, Rachel Brosnahan, and Chloë Sevigny.
+So did Mira Sorvino, in an open letter apologizing to Farrow.

-Indeed, at this point, even some of Allen's staunchest supporters are beginning to (sort of) disassociate with him: Kate Winslet, who spent her time promoting Allen's recent film Wonder Wheel without mentioning the controversy and even made a point to say he on some level "is a woman," and at the very least "understands" female characters, has finally acknowledged her regrets about having worked with abusers in general.
-On Sunday at the London Critics' Circle Film Awards, Winslet expressed she has about "bitter regrets" in making "poor decisions to work with individuals with whom I wish I had not."
+At this point, even some of Allen's staunchest supporters are beginning to (sort of) disassociate with him.
+Kate Winslet, who spent her time promoting Allen's recent film Wonder Wheel without mentioning the controversy and even made a point to say that on some level, Allen "is a woman," and at the very least "understands" female characters.
+At the London Critics' Circle Film Awards on Sunday, she acknowledged having "bitter regrets" in making "poor decisions to work with individuals with whom I wish I had not."

 Still, the silence from others is deafening.
 Lately, all eyes seem to be on Winslet's costar in Allen's latest film, Justin Timberlake in particular—largely because he wore a Time's Up pin on the stage at the Golden Globes.
 No worries, though, if you missed such a minuscule gesture: Farrow has definitely got your back.